pacbard/clsipy/source/INDEX.md

 ### How to report a missing package
 If the CLSI maintainer decided to run a striped-down version of LaTeX, it is possible that some packages are not installed by default.
-Please contact the CSLI maintainer for more information regarding missing packages.
+Please contact the CSLI maintainer for more information regarding available packages.

 ### Client